HL7/VhDir/pages/_includes/vhdir-practitioner-intro.md

 A practitioner is a person who is directly or indirectly involved in the provisioning of healthcare.

-This profile constrains the cardinality of a number of attributes of the practitioner resource such that they are required, including `practitioner.active`, `practitioner.name`, `practitioner.gender`, and `practitioner.birthDate`.
+This profile constrains the cardinality of a few attributes of the practitioner resource such that they are required, including `practitioner.active` and `practitioner.name`.
 It also adds optional extensions to describe endpoints and digital certificates associated with a practitioner, accessibility options offered by a practitioner (e.g. cultural competence), a practitioner's spoken language proficiency, and additional information about their qualifications (i.e. where the qualification is valid and current/historical information about the qualification's status).

 **Examples:**